toirl/cointrader/README.rst

      :target: https://pyup.io/repos/github/toirl/cointrader/
      :alt: Updates

+**Cointraider development has stopped!** If you are interested in continuing the development please write me an email.

 Cointrader is a CLI trading application for crypto currencies on the Poloniex_ exchange written in the Python programming language.